ir-nlp-csui/aksara/README.md

 foo@bar:~/aksara$
 ```

-## Documentation
+# Documentation

 * To be added.
 Please use option `--help` at the moment.

+# Acknowledgments

+* Aksara 1.0 was built by M. Yudistira Hanifmuti and Ika Alfina, as the undergraduate thesis of Yudistira.

 ## References
 M. Yudistira Hanifmuti and Ika Alfina. **"Aksara: An Indonesian Morphological Analyzer that Conforms to Universal Dependencies"**.
-In the proceeding of IALP 2020.
+In the Proceeding of 2020 International Asian Language Processing (IALP)  (_accepted_).

+# Changelog

+* 2020-10-27 v1.0
+  * Initial release.

-## Contributing
+# Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.